grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud FAQ/02 Pricing.md

 ### Does k6 have a concept of VU Hours?

 Yes, we have introduced this concept in Custom and Enterprise level Annual subscriptions.
-For more info, reach out to our [sales](mailto:sales@k6.io.com) team for more info.
+For more info, reach out to our [sales](mailto:sales@k6.io.com) team.

 ----